Crickhowell and The Brecon Beacons

-Less than a mile away, across the River Usk, is the charming Georgian market town of Crickhowell, renowned for its high-quality shops, galleries, pubs, restaurants and cafés.
-The town is a jewel in the crown of the Brecon Beacons National Park with its own Tourist Information Centre.
+Less than a mile away, across The River Usk bridge, is the charming Georgian market town of Crickhowell, renowned for its high-quality independent shops, art galleries, pubs, restaurants and cafés.
+The town is a jewel in the crown of the Brecon Beacons National Park with its own Tourist Information Centre and is surrounded by The Black Mountains and Llangattock Escarpment.

 Things to do and see near Crickhowell: